Ircama/sim800l-gsm-module/firmware/README.md

 *1418B06SIM800L24* might possibly be the latest firmware for SIM800L.

+Old *13...SIM800L16* firmwares (16 Mbit flash) cannot be flashed on SIM800L 24 Mbit flash with this procedure.

 Disclaimer: Firmware version *1418B06SIM800L24* was sourced from an [online repository](https://s27.picofile.com/file/8458398618/1418B06SIM800L24.rar.html), and its authenticity and origin cannot be verified.
 Users are advised to exercise caution and are encouraged to notify any official updates, improved versions, or reliable alternatives to ensure optimal performance and security.

 SIM800L can theoretically install the lastest firmware for the SIM800C, which does include TLS 1.2 support, but other incompatibilities might arise, like the NETLIGHT LED pin mapped to pin 41 in SIM800C, while SIM800L needs pin 64.
 If you install the SIM800C firmware to SIM800L (discouraged), pin 64 (the standard LED pin on SIM800L) will not be used and pin 41 will be HIGH or LOW according to each blink, possibly compromising the hardware depending on how pin 41 is connected on SIM800L (the blink can be disabled via `AT+CNETLIGHT=0` and `AT&W`).